-The Law no. 111/1996 on the safe deployment, regulation, licensing and control of nuclear activities, republished on the 27th of June 2006, provides the legislative framework governing the safety of nuclear installations.
+The Law no. 111/1996 on the safe deployment, regulation, licensing and control of nuclear activities provides the legislative framework governing the safety of nuclear installations.
 In this report, it will be further referred to as "the Law".

-The Law empowers the National Commission for Nuclear Activities Control (CNCAN), which is the national nuclear regulatory authority, to issue mandatory regulations on nuclear safety, to issue licences for nuclear installations and activities, to perform assessments and inspections to verify compliance with the nuclear safety requirements and to take any necessary enforcement actions.
-The structure and content of the Law are described in detail in Annex 1.
-The complete list of applicable laws, treaties, regulations, etc. related to the safety of nuclear installations and activities is provided in Annex 2 of the report.
+The Law empowers the National Commission for Nuclear Activities Control (CNCAN), which is the national nuclear regulatory authority, to issue mandatory regulations, to issue licences for nuclear installations and activities, to perform assessments and inspections to verify compliance with the nuclear safety requirements and to take any necessary enforcement actions.
+The structure and content of the Law are described in Annex 1.